RedisLabs/redislabs-docs/content/rs/administering/database-operations/flush-db-crdb.md

 redis-cli -h redis-12345.cluster.local -p 12345 -a xyz flushall
 ```

-### Flushing Redis Enterprise Software CRDBs
+### Flushing Redis Enterprise Software Active-Active databases

-When you flush a CRDB, all of the replicas flush their data at the same time.
+When you flush an Active-Active database (CRDB), all of the replicas flush their data at the same time.
-To flush data from a CRDB, use the flush command in the crdb-cli.
+To flush data from an Active-Active database, use the flush command in the crdb-cli.

-1. To find the ID of the CRDB, run:
+1. To find the ID of the Active-Active database, run:

     ```src
     crdb-cli crdb list